funkhaus/vuehaus/README.md

 ## Vuex and State

-Vuepress uses [Vuex](https://vuex.vuejs.org/en/intro.html) to handle a site's state.
+Vuehaus uses [Vuex](https://vuex.vuejs.org/en/intro.html) to handle a site's state.
 The default store in `src/utils/store.js` is set up like this:

 ```js
 {